davidporter-id-au/xvfb-docker-headless-spike/README.md

 Before anyone asks, yes I'm [aware](http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/) of other approaches using pure X server or `docker exec` or `docker attach`, and while I'm certainly no expert, they work just fine.
 However, we needed SSH/VNC for our use-case.

+*There is no security on this container.
+NONE.* This also creates a sudoer-user `test` with the password `test`.